Economy of Bangladesh: Textile and leather

+After the July revolution in 2024, manufacturing sector witnessed negative impact by factory closures, weak private investment, and financial difficulties despite joblessness being perceived as a key factor in shaping the uprising.
+Between August 2024 and July 2025, nearly 245 factories shut down, affecting around 100,000 workers.
+Major export-oriented industries, such as those in the garment sector, were particularly hard hit, with companies like Nassa Group and Beximco Group laying off thousands of workers due to financial and operational crises.

 Shipbuilding and shipbreaking

 The BNS Durgam is a naval vessel built in Bangladesh.

 Shipbuilding is a growing industry in Bangladesh with great potential.
 Due to the potential of shipbuilding in Bangladesh, the country has been compared to countries like China, Japan and South Korea.
 Referring to the growing amount of export deals secured by the shipbuilding companies as well as the low cost labour available in the country, experts suggest that Bangladesh could emerge as a major competitor in the global market of small to medium ocean-going vessels.

 Bangladesh also has the world's largest ship breaking industry which employs over 200,000 Bangladeshis and accounts for half of all the steel in Bangladesh.
 Chittagong Ship Breaking Yard is the world's second-largest ship breaking area.

 Khulna Shipyard Limited (KSY) with over five decades of reputation has been leading the Bangladesh Shipbuilding industry and had built a wide spectrum of ships for domestic and international clients.
 KSY built ships for Bangladesh Navy, Bangladesh Army and Bangladesh Coast Guard under the contract of ministry of defence.